-Eighty six percent of adults in Benton County don't smoke.
-The majority of people who do smoke look for "tobacco-free" signs, and will comply with the policy if they are aware of it - even in areas with limited or no staff presence.
+Eighty seven percent of adults in Benton County do not smoke.
+Most people who smoke look for "Smoke-, vape, and tobacco-free" signs and will comply with the policy if they are aware of it - even in areas with limited or no staff presence.

-If you see another person using tobacco on Benton County property, assume that they aren't aware of the policy.
-After the policy is explained, most tobacco users will be happy to comply.
+If you see a person smoking, vaping, or using tobacco on Benton County property, assume that they are not aware of the policy.
+After the policy is explained, most individuals will be happy to comply.
 If you approach someone, please remember to be polite and friendly.
-The primary purpose of this policy is to promote health and provide help to quit tobacco.
+The primary purpose of this policy is to promote health and provide help to guit tobacco.